 Residents will find that the borough is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Coaldale is worth considering.

-Coaldale is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Coaldale does not have a public transit system used by locals to get to and from work.

-The population of Coaldale has a very low overall level of education: only 9.29% of people over 25 hold a 4-year college degree or higher.
+The citizens of Coaldale have a very low rate of college education: just 9.29% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Coaldale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coaldale residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Coaldale include Italian, German, Irish, English, and Polish.